itsvrl/spotify-sync-playlist/README.md

 cp example.json secrets.json
 ```

-**You can get your credentials here: https://developer.spotify.com/dashboard/ **
+**You can get your credentials @ https://developer.spotify.com/dashboard/ click the link.**